vndee/llm-sandbox/docs/container-pooling.md

 4. All operations (`run()`, `execute_command()`, `copy_to_runtime()`, etc.) are delegated to the backend session
 5. When done, the container is returned to the pool for reuse (not destroyed)

-!!! tip "Clean Architecture Benefits"
-    This composition-based design means:

-    - **No code duplication** - All backend-specific logic remains in backend sessions
-    - **Automatic feature support** - New features added to backend sessions work immediately with pooling
-    - **Easy maintenance** - Changes only need to be made in one place
-    - **Full compatibility** - Pooled sessions support all parameters (`stream`, `verbose`, etc.) that regular sessions support

 ### What is Container Pooling?

 Container pooling maintains a pool of ready-to-use containers that can be quickly assigned to execute code and then returned to the pool for reuse.
 Instead of creating a new container for each execution (which involves image pulling, container startup, and environment setup), pooling allows you to: